practice

 energy

-ashtanga yoga is a practice dealing with mental energies through the body, breath, gaze and more. it is more important to know how to direct energy than how we actually perform postures.
+ashtanga yoga is a practice dealing with mental energies through the body, breath, gaze and more. it is more important to know how to direct energy than how we actually perform postures. our personal practice revolves around the principle of emptying the posture and filling it with prana.

 prana: inhale, assimilation, growth.